 Children explore the art of the great artists, Warhol, and Dali, make hieroglyphic amulets and Egyptian headdresses, sketch Tudor portraits and fashions, design a carriage for a rollercoaster and much, much more.

 See our Year 5 Art and Design projects

 Children delve into the world of gallery rebels, the expressionists, the Fauvists and the surrealists.
-They make Mayan carvings and Day of the Dead masks, create botanical prints in the style of the great Henry Morris and much, much more.
+They make Mayan carvings and Day of the Dead masks, create botanical prints in the style of the great William Morris and much, much more.

 See our Year 6 Art and Design projects

 Using a curriculum like Cornerstones not only helps those teachers who are less confident in teaching the subject by giving them ideas, contexts, skills and outcomes to focus on but helps the subject leader answer those tricky questions from SLT or Ofsted about coverage and progression.
 With Cornerstones curriculum they just choose which projects they want to teach and check their subject coverage using our online coverage checker.
 If the checker shows gaps, then these can be covered by teaching specific skills.

 In an ever growing curriculum and with increasing pressures on both children and teachers, losing sight of the importance of art from the curriculum would be a travesty.